elbadawyhm-source/deHemmat/README.md

 Mean titre = (24.70 + 24.70 + 24.70) / 3 = 24.70 mL (titres 2, 3, and 5 are concordant)

-Chapter 5: Indicators in Neutralization Titration
+5: Indicators in Neutralization Titration

 5.1 What is an Indicator?
 ??
 DEFINITION